learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ***A Note on Type Cases:***

 The Objective-C language utilizes a fusion of what are called "camel case" and "capital case."
 Both of these omit spaces in favor of capitalizing the first letter of each word.
 They differ in that camel case begins with a lowercase letter, while capital case begins with an uppercase letter.
-It is considered good practice to use camelCase

 ```
 camelCaseIsUsedToNameInstanceVariablesAndMethods